Prince William County Pedestrian Accident Lawyer

 Contact a Pedestrian Accident Lawyer in Prince William County Today

-If you were hit by a motorist while you were out walking, contact Mike Mullori immediately.
+If you were hit by a motorist while you were out walking, contact Mike Mullori online or call (703) 762-2142 immediately.
 Depending on what happened, you could be owed money for what the accident cost you, from economic effects like medical bills and lost wages to more subjective losses like pain and suffering.
 Mike offers free consultations, so exploring your options with a Prince William County pedestrian accident attorney comes without cost or obligation.